Source2018-WHUCS/vearch/engine/gamma/src/benchs/README.md

 We get 1 million and other 10 million data  and then use deep-learning model vgg to get  their features.

+### Getting VGG100M , VGG500M and VGG1B

+We collect billions of data and use deep-learning model vgg to get their features for cluster experiments.

 ## Nprobe experiments

 We do experiments on SIFT1M, VGG1M and VGG10M.
 In this experiment, nprobe  ∈{1,5,10,20,30,40,50,80,100,200}.
 At the same time, we set  the ncentroids as 256 and the nbytes as 32.